KevGen6908/Test_task/README.md

 # Test_task

+before launching you, it is not necessary to download the fftw3 library if you are using linux ubuntu, then enter the password sudo apt update sudo apt install libfftw3-dev

+to run .py file you need to download the library matplotlib.pyplot pip install matplotlib.pyplot

 cmake CMakeLists.txt && make && ./TestCase

 Hi everybody.
 This is a project where the Viterbi encoder and decoder class of arbitrary convolutional code is fully implemented.
 Also for this project was to simulate a binary symmetric channel with a given error probability and by creating a csv file in Python, a graph was created of the dependence of the probability of a bit error at the decoder output